LilianSchall/bourse-pybd/README.md

 - [Archive reference](https://www.lrde.epita.fr/~ricou/pybd/projet/bourse.tgz)
 - [Data to process](https://www.lrde.epita.fr/~ricou/pybd/projet/boursorama.tar)

+## Note
+The analyzer takes approximately 3 hours to fill the database.

 ## What you need to do to run the project

 Firstly, your first action would be to clone the boursorama tarball